Whirlpool (1934 film): Plot

 Buck Rankin is a shady carnival promoter who falls in love with Helen and decides to go straight and sell the carnival.
 However, a fight over a con game causes a melee at the carnival, during which Rankin accidentally kills a man.
 He is convicted of manslaughter and sentenced to 20 years in prison.
 Eight months later, Helen reveals to him in prison that she is pregnant with his child and refuses his request that she divorce him.

 For the good of his wife and child, Rankin decides to fake his own death.
-After seeing fellow prisoner Farley leap to his death in the roiling waters and deadly whirlpool surrounding the prison, Rankin forges a letter to Helen informing her that he died while attempting to escape and that his body had not been found.
+After seeing fellow prisoner Farley leap to his death in the roiling waters and deadly whirlpool surrounding the prison, Rankin forges a letter to Helen—on the warden's stationery—informing her that Rankin died while attempting to escape and that his body had not been found.

 Many years later, Rankin is released from prison.
-He adopts the alias Duke Sheldon and, with his carnival partner Mac, becomes wealthy by using the skills that Rankin learned while incarcerated.
+He adopts the alias Duke Sheldon and, with his carnival partner Mac, becomes wealthy by using the gambling skills that Rankin learned while incarcerated.
 Helen has since married judge Jim Morrison.
-Sandra, Rankin's daughter by Helen, is a newspaper reporter engaged to marry fellow reporter Bob Andrews, but she knows nothing of her father's existence.
+Sandy, Rankin's daughter by Helen, is a newspaper reporter engaged to marry fellow reporter Bob Andrews, but she knows nothing of her father's existence.

-Sandra is assigned to write a story on Duke and recognizes him as her father from an old photograph that Helen has kept.
-She reveals herself to him as his daughter and he is overjoyed.
-Despite having kept a low profile, Rankin is to testify on behalf of a fellow gangster, which will court unwanted publicity that could humiliate Helen, who is unintentionally guilty of bigamy because she and Rankin were never officially divorced.
+Sandy is assigned to write a story on Duke and recognizes him as her father from an old photograph that Helen has kept.
+She reveals herself to him as his daughter, and tough guy Duke melts.
+They become inseparable, and spend as much time together as possible: at lunch and dinner dates, at sporting events and amusement centers, and in quiet interludes.
+Sandy's continual late nights, and mysterious comings and goings with an unknown man, disturb her mother and worry her fiancé.

+Despite having kept a low profile, Duke is expected to testify on behalf of a fellow gangster, which will court unwanted publicity that could humiliate Helen, who is unintentionally guilty of bigamy because she and Buck Rankin were never officially divorced.

-Rankin kills the gangster's lawyer, who had been pressuring him to testify and intended to inform reporters of Rankin's sordid past.
-Rankin turns the gun on himself and commits suicide with reporters just outside his door, the secret of his past life hidden forever.
+Duke refuses to testify.
+The gangster's lawyer pressures him and intends to inform reporters of Duke's sordid past as Buck Rankin.
+Duke struggles with the lawyer and the gun goes off, killing the lawyer.
+The reporters hear the shot and head for Duke's office.
+Before they arrive, Duke spirits Sandy, Bob, and Mac away to safety, and then turns the gun on himself—the secret of his past life hidden forever, for the sake of his loved ones.